-Cross to the street to the transit station platform, to get a better look.
+Cross the street, step onto the transit platform, to get a better look.

 Read the map while there— Oh, there's a planetarium on this line.

-"FUCK!" shouts the mother — a show for the security guard — "A Coke is like TWO DOLLARS in there!
+"FUCK!" shouts the mother — a show for the security patrol — "A Coke is like TWO DOLLARS in there!
 Come on babies, let's go to the planetarium."

 What time is it?
 Better go back to the bus station.
-But first, let's pause, to let a car enter the underground garage.
+But first, let's pause, for a car pass into an underground garage.
 The driver wears a sneer.

 Return to the bus station.
-Pass a guard at the entrance— he gives me a cursory look, but stops the man behind me, a ragged man, beneath an enormous pack — "May I see your ticket, sir?"
+The guard at the entrance gives me a cursory look, and stops the man behind me, a ragged man carrying an enormous pack — "May I see your ticket, sir?"

 The man struggles to remove his pack.
-It is twice his size.
-He reaches into its filthy depths and pulls out a ticket.
-It's valid.
-He may pass.
+Twice his size.
+He forces a hand deep into the tightly packed interior, pulls out a crumpled ticket.

 Smells terrible.
 Sour acrid gel.
 He joins the line to Denver and the line gives him wide berth.
-He is a good character for a story.
-Make note.
+He makes a good character in this story.